 Following the completion of the Arrangement, on March 19, 2019, the common shares of Aleafia Health ceased trading on the TSX Venture Exchange ("TSXV") and commenced trading on the TSX under its existing symbol "ALEF".
-Emblem Corp.'s common shares were delisted from the TSXV on March 18, 2019; however, the following class of Emblem Corp. warrants remain listed on the TSXV:
+The Company also has a class of convertible debentures (ALEF.DB) and a class of warrants (ALEF.WT) trading on the TSX.
+Emblem Corp.'s common shares were delisted from the TSXV on March 18, 2019; however, the following class of Emblem Corp. warrants remain listed on the TSXV as at the date hereof:

-• "EMC.WT.A," exercisable at a price of \$2.15 with an expiry date of November 16, 2020 issued pursuant to a warrant indenture between Emblem Corp. and Computershare Trust Company of Canada dated November 16, 2017.
+• "EMC.WT.A," exercisable at a price of \$2.15 with an expiry date of November 16, 2020 issued pursuant to a warrant indenture between Emblem Corp. and Computershare Trust Company of Canada dated as of November 16, 2017 as supplemented by a supplemental warrant indenture between Emblem Corp., Aleafia Health and Computershare Trust Company of Canada made as of March 14, 2019.